Life In Ministry

 - Also provides Pastoral counseling, spiritual help and guidance, phone calls, maintenance of an up-to-date parish list, and coordination of Prayers of the People requests.

 Please contact the office if you or a loved one is in hospital so that our clergy can visit, or if you wish to be upheld in prayer.
 While some members of our Parish are also Deanery Hospital Visitors, or PRHC volunteers, they are careful to protect the privacy of the people they visit, and our clergy need to be informed directly in order to be a part of your support team in a time of crisis.
 Contact the office for further assistance.

 The Altar Guild is a group of people whose ministry is the care of the holy vessels, ornaments, linens, hangings and vestments used in our regular worship.
 Organized into teams which serve on a monthly rotation, the Altar Guild prepares the altar for our regular Eucharistic worship.
 This includes setting up the vessels, maintaining the beeswax candles, laundering the linens and changing the frontals and hangings for the various church seasons.
 This “behind the scenes” ministry is vital to the smooth operation of our regular liturgies.

 Sidespersons serve as greeters and ushers for those arriving for worship.
 They ensure that everyone has the books and papers needed for worship, and that everyone is comfortably seated.
 Sidespersons also collect the weekly offering and bring it to the altar to be blessed at the Offertory.
-They appoint representatives from the congregation to bring the gifts of bread and wine to the altar, along with the gifts of food items for the local food bank.
-Sidespersons also assist in counting and depositing the weekly offering.

 Now the Lord came and stood there, calling as before, ‘Samuel!
 Samuel!’
 And Samuel said, ‘Speak, for your servant is listening.’